RasmussenLab/vamb/workflow_PlasMAAG/README.md

 | The simplified assembly graphs      | `assembly_graph_after_simplification.gfa` |
 | A metadata file                     | `contigs.paths`                         |

+If interested on executing a testrun of PlasMAAG, please check the Zenodo entry ["here"](https://zenodo.org/records/15263434).

 ## Output files
 The program produces three directories in the output directory choosen
 ```